vivekratnavel/omniboard/README.md

 * Select which columns to show / hide
 * Add metric columns to display rolled up metric value (e.g., minimum validation loss, maximum training accuracy, etc.)
 * Add tags or notes to each experiment to organize and guide your experiments
-* Filter by tags or status
+* Filter by all columns except metric columns

 ## Experiment Drill Down
 * Show metric graphs